sisby-folk/switchy/README.md

 Feel free to browse the [included components](https://github.com/sisby-folk/switchy/tree/1.20/src/main/resources/data) for examples.

-You're welcome to PR datapack components (with load conditions), along with any additional previewers etc.
+You're welcome to PR components for mods (with load conditions), along with any non-dependent previewers and so on.

 Switching data outside player NBT requires an addon.
 API TBD - Interested addon devs can hit up the [issues page](https://github.com/sisby-folk/switchy/issues).